 Most of our studentships cover a period of 3.5 years, and thus the 4th and final year is all about preparing for the submission of your thesis.
 Deadlines for each of the activities described below appear in the Postgraduate Timetable.
 Regardless of your funding situation, all students must submit their thesis before 4 years of registration are up unless they have reasons to temporarily withdraw.

 Final Year Thesis Plan

-To help us assess progress towards submission, students need to prepare a thesis plan and submit it using this submission form.
+To help us assess progress towards submission, students need to prepare a thesis plan and submit it via Moodle.
 Such a thesis plan is due at the start of your 4th year together with your annual progress report.

-As with the progress reports and research plan, the thesis plan should be agreed with the supervisor and submitted using the submission form.
+As with the progress reports and research plan, the thesis plan should be agreed with the supervisor and submitted via Moodle.
 Submission of the plan will be taken to mean agreement has been reached between student and supervisor.
 Students should discuss this with their feedback supervisor who can then submit their feedback via the online feedback form.
 Once submitted a report of the feedback will be produced, with a PDF copy sent to the student and a copy placed on the students file.